samanesk/break-policy-comparison/README.md

 The codes are written in Python 3.
 To run the code just need to pull the repo into a local machine.
 The code to run requires the following python libraries: argparse, time, datetime, traceback, gurobipy, pandas.

 The code can also be run from the command line.
-The command-line parameters are in the main.py.
+The command-line parameters are defined in the main.py.

 # Code Structure
 There are four py files: main.py, model_params.py, data_prep_functions.py, and models.py